Brief Description:

 · Prof. Xiaobiao Shan (School of Mechatronics Engineering, Harbin Institute of Technology, Harbin, China) Email: shanxiaobiao@hit.edu.cn

-· Assistant Prof. Guangdong Sui (School of Mechatronics Engineering, Harbin Institute of Technology, Harbin, China) Email: suiguangdong@hit.edu.cn
+· Assoc.
+Prof. Guangdong Sui (School of Mechatronics Engineering, Harbin Institute of Technology, Harbin, China) Email: suiguangdong@hit.edu.cn

 · Prof. Bin Zhang (School of Airspace Science and Engineering, Shandong University, Jinan, China) Email: bin.zhang@sdu.edu.cn